Monsters: The Lyle & Erik Menendez Story Ending Explained

 The brothers requested a hearing in 2023 after it was discovered through fresh evidence that their father, Jose Menendez, had molested boy band member Roy Rosselló.
 Attorneys for the brothers think that the new evidence could reverse the brothers’ life sentence because it shows Jose Menendez was a violent man (via CNN).

-Monsters Season 2 True Story: How Accurate Is The Ending To Lyle & Erik’s Real-Life?
+Monsters Season 2 True Story: How Accurate Is the Ending to Lyle & Erik’s Real-Life?

 Nicholas Alexander Chavez and Cooper Koch in Monsters